 Pilers are not messy people they simply don’t have a need for their organizing to appear tidy.

-So, the challenge with a Piler in getting organized for a new pet is about creating storage solutions that are accessible, efficient and that “flow” in the home and with the pace of their life – not just for the Piler but everyone else in the home.
+So, the Piler’s challenge in getting organized for a new pet is about creating storage solutions that are accessible, efficient and that “flow” in the home and with the pace of their life – not just for the Piler but everyone else in the home.
 Spending unnecessary time clawing through the hall closet looking for the dog’s harness is clearly not a great way to spend time.
-But more importantly when you are wading through a hall closet searching, and in a hurry, you will get anxious.
+But more importantly, when you are wading through a hall closet searching and in a hurry, you will get anxious.
 And that is no way to start or finish your day.
 I have chosen the storage solution examples below because they allow you to organize sequentially.
 Drawers are always a good idea for Pilers too.
 And the main reason for this is that they can categorize their piles into drawers in an order that makes sense to them and others.

 A chest of drawers converted into pet storage:

-I loved using drawers as a storage solution for Pilers because they allow for ample storage, are easily accessible, can blend in with the décor of the home, are easy to keep stocked and clean, and of course, it allows the Piler to organize their pet’s supplies in an order that makes sense to them but can also be understood by others.
+I love using drawers as a storage solution for Pilers because they allow for ample storage, are easily accessible, can blend in with the décor of the home, are easy to keep stocked and clean, and of course, it allows the Piler to organize their pet’s supplies in an order that makes sense to them but can also be understood by others.
 Click HERE to see a really clever storage conversion with a chest of drawers.

 Wall-mounted basket/hooks Dog supplies station:

 This storage solution is also a great choice for Pilers.
-Wall-mounted storage is great for small spaces or homes with limited floor space, it is accessible, easy to maintain, economical to put in place, and again allows the Piler to organize the dog supplies in a tidy manner right where they want it.
+Wall-mounted storage is great for small spaces or homes with limited floor space; it is accessible, easy to maintain, economical to put in place, and again allows the Piler to organize the dog supplies in a tidy manner right where they want it.
 Click HERE to see an easy wall-mounted solution.